shamim0754/JavaAdvace/readme.md

  `List<String> strings = new ArrayList<>();`

  Notice that generic type of the ArrayList has been left out.
 Instead is only the <> written.
 This is also sometimes referred to as the `diamond operator`

+ ### Generic Method ###

+ Like generic class, we can create generic method that can accept any type of argument.